iran-nodejs-community/digiNode/README.md

 The easiest way to get up and running is using Docker.
 Once the Docker CLI is installed from [https://www.docker.com/get-docker](https://www.docker.com/get-docker).

-1. Enter the root of the expressCart application
+1. Enter the root of the digiNode application
 2. Change `/config/settings.json` - `"databaseConnectionString": "mongodb://mongodb:27017/shop"`
 3. Run: `docker-compose up --build`
 4. Visit [http://127.0.0.1:8080](http://127.0.0.1:8080) in your browser